dmonk13/PAWPAL/replit.md

 PupMatch is a mobile-first dog dating application that allows dog owners to connect their pets for playdates and companionship.
 The app features a Tinder-like swiping interface where users can browse nearby dogs, view their profiles and medical information, and match with compatible pets.
 Built with React, Express, and Drizzle ORM, the application follows a modern full-stack architecture with real-time matching capabilities.

+**Migration Status**: Successfully migrated from Replit Agent to Replit environment on August 6, 2025.
+All core functionality working with PostgreSQL database and sample data.

 ## User Preferences

 Preferred communication style: Simple, everyday language.